tol8901/TheMovieBox/README.md

 # TheMovieBox
 This learning project represents a web-page, where there is a catalog of movies (which are loaded dynamically from the server).
+You can see it at the link: https://tol8901.github.io/TheMovieBox/

 Screenshots: